 May 27th, 2019

 What is a tick?
-Other than the fact that they are a creepy eight legged cousin of a spider, they can carry different diseases that can affect both you and your pet.
-These diseases include, Lyme, Rocky Mountain Spotted Fever and Babesiosis.
+Other than the fact that they are a creepy eight-legged cousin of a spider, they can carry different diseases that can affect both you and your pet.
+These diseases include Lyme disease, Rocky Mountain Spotted Fever and Babesiosis.

-There are over 900 species of ticks and according to “Pets and ticks” there are even a few ticks located in the Tundra.
-The main ticks that we are most likely to see in practice are the American dog tick, Black legged (deer tick), Brown dog tick and the Lonestar tick.
+There are over 900 species of ticks (there are even a few ticks located in the Tundra!).
+The main ticks that we are most likely to see in practice are the American dog tick, Black legged (deer) tick, the Brown dog tick and the Lonestar tick.

-You could say that ticks are a lazy species, they will crawl up a long blade of grass and wait for an animal or human to pass by so they can latch on and crawl up.
-After searching for the perfect spot to get their blood meal, the tick will latch on to take a meal.
+You could say that ticks are a lazy species.
+They will crawl up a long blade of grass and wait for an animal or human to pass by so they can latch on and crawl up.
+After searching for the perfect spot to get their blood meal, the tick will latch on to bite and feed.
 This is when pathogens from the tick can be transmitted to the host.
 This is how people and pets become infected with the diseases mentioned above.

 If you find a tick on yourself or your pet, the Centers for Disease Control and Prevention has the following steps to remove a tick safely.